The Simple Equation of Ultralight Backpacking: Less Weight = More Fun

 I’ve listed in the chart below what I carried on a late-August ultralight thru-hike of the John Muir Trail in California’s High Sierra.
 It was mostly beyond mosquito season, allowing us to use a tarp instead of a tent, and not too cold, so my bag was rated 32° F. My base pack weight (without food or water) was 15 lbs.—including 2.5 pounds of bear canister, not needed in many places.
 With careful food and water planning (see below), this gear list would keep total pack weight on day one under 25 pounds if you’re starting with five days of food, and under 30 pounds with a week’s food supply.
 However, if your maximum pack weight exceeds 25 pounds, I’d recommend getting a pack with more support, which would weigh 2.5 to three pounds instead of the 1.5 pounds in my chart.

-*In buggy or rainy conditions that require a tent, a lightweight model would add two pounds or less per person.
+*In buggy or rainy conditions that require a tent, an ultralight model would add about a pound per person.

 **Adjust warmth of layers as needed for expected temperatures; but unless you’re heading for an extremely wet destination, there’s no need to carry extra base layers.
 I bring one T-shirt, one long-sleeve top, two pairs of synthetic underwear and good hiking socks for most hikes up to four days, three pairs for longer trips, and no more.
 For very mild trips, leave the puffy jacket at home.